-- Right to access to staff and instructors for training, assistance, guidance, and administration.
+- Right to access staff and instructors for training, assistance, guidance, and administration.

-- Right to a clearly defined, fair, and consistent enforcement of rules that govern AVTEC operations and student code of conduct and due process for appeals.
+- Right to a clearly defined, fair, and consistent enforcement of rules that govern AVTEC operations and student code of conduct, and due process for discipline, including appeals.

 - Right of access to and protection from improper disclosure of student records as required by appropriate legal authority.